-Escaping the crowds on the beach when the sun’s shining may seem like an impossible task.
+But admittedly, escaping the crowds when the sun's shining here might seem like an impossible task.
 Not so.

-From remote Cornish coves to secret sweeps of sand in Somerset and Scotland, here are 10 of the UK’s best hidden beaches.
+From remote Cornish coves to secret sweeps of sand in Somerset and Scotland, here are 10 of the UK’s best under-the-radar beaches.

 Porth Joke, north Cornwall